networkx/networkx/doc/developer/faq.rst

 The example gallery is great place to contribute, particularly if you have an interesting application or visualization that uses NetworkX.
-The gallery is generated using sphinx-gallery from Python scripts stored in the ``examples/`` directory.
+The gallery is generated using :doc:`sphinx-gallery <sphinx-gallery:index>` from Python scripts stored in the ``examples/`` directory.

 Example
 ~~~~~~~